-We have 9,650,692 shares of our Class A common stock outstanding as of March 2, 2021.
+We have 9,869,101 shares of our Class A common stock outstanding as of February 25, 2022.
 The shares of Class A common stock that will be issuable upon exchange of Class B units held by our principals may only be sold in the manner and at the times described in our exchange agreement with our principals.
 For so long as a principal remains employed by us, during any 12-month period, each principal and his permitted transferees (e.g., family trusts) may collectively exchange vested Class B units that equal 20% of the Class B units such persons collectively held at the beginning of such 12-month period, subject to certain exceptions described under the second amended and restated limited partnership agreement of Silvercrest L.P.
-Upon a termination of employment other than due to retirement or for cause, all Class B units held by a principal, other than those Class B units forfeited under certain circumstances, will be exchanged automatically for shares of Class A common stock.
-The shares of Class A common stock received upon exchange for Class B units held by our principals may be sold (i) at any time and in any manner by retired employees and employees or estates of employees terminated due to death or disability, (ii) for any principal whose employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of termination of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of termination of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of resignation of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of resignation of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of resignation of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of resignatio
+Upon a termination of employment ther than due to retirement or for cause, all Class B units held by a principal, other than those Class B units forfeited under certain circumstances, will be exchanged automatically for shares of Class A common stock.
+The shares of Class A common stock received upon exchange for Class B units held by our principals may be sold (i) at any time and in any manner by retired employees and employees or estates of employees terminated due to death or disability, (ii) for any principal whose employment is terminated by us without cause, in an amount equal to 50% of the total shares of Class A common stock held by the principal at the time of termination of employment less any amounts sold for taxes in each 12-month period following the 18-month anniversary of the date of termination of employment subject to manner of sale restrictions.
+The estate of our charge in each 12-month period following the 18-month anniversary of the date of resignation of employment subject to manner of sale restrictions.
+The estate of our former Chief Executive Officer may sell portions or all of its Class A common shores in Silvercrest in order to diversify its portfolio.

-As of December 31, 2020, we have reserved for issuance 345,428 shares of our Class A common stock pursuant to, upon the exercise of options or other equity awards granted under, or upon exchange of Class B units granted under, our 2012 Equity Incentive Plan.
+As of December 31, 2021, we have reserved for issuance 192,689 shares of our Class A common stock pursuant to, upon the exercise of options or other equity awards granted under, or upon exchange of Class B units granted under, our 2012 Equity Incentive Plan.
 We may increase the number of shares registered for this purpose from time to time.
 Once we register these additional shares, they will be able to be sold in the public market upon issuance.